-"Language school," said Carl.
-"I was in a top-secret language program with the CIA.
+"Language school," said Carl, "I was in a top secret language program with the CIA.
+They taught me three languages:

-They taught me three languages: 'How can I help you? как я могу вам помочь? 我怎么帮你?'"
+How can I help you? как я могу вам помочь? 我怎么帮你?"

-- "That's incredible," said the driver.
-"What was your job with the CIA?" - "I was a field operative, and the CIA flew me around the world.
-I sat in a corner and eavesdropped on conversations between foreign agents and diplomats, who never suspected I could understand what they were saying, and reported back to the CIA what I overheard." - "You were a spy for the CIA?" said the driver, increasingly astonished. - "When I retired, I received the Distinguished Intelligence Cross, the highest honor awarded by the CIA, and honorary citizenship for extraordinary services rendered to my country." - The driver was a little shaken by this encounter and asked the owner how much he wanted for the dog. - "You can have the dog for \$10." - "I can't believe you are asking so little for such an amazing dog." - "Did you really believe all that bullshit about the CIA?
-Carl never left the farm."
+"That's incredible," said the driver, "What was your job with the CIA?"

+"I was a field operative and the CIA flew me around the world.
+I sat in a corner and eavesdropped on conversations between foreign agents and diplomats, who never suspected I could understand what they were saying, and reported back to the CIA what I overheard.

+"You were a spy for the CIA?" said the driver, increasingly astonished.

+"When I retired, I received the Distinguished Intelligence Cross, the highest honor awarded by the CIA, and honorary citizenship for extraordinary services rendered to my country."

+The driver was a little shaken by this encounter and asked the owner how much he wanted for the dog.

+"You can have the dog for \$10."

+"I can't believe you are asking so little for such an amazing dog."

+"Did you really believe all that bullshit about the CIA?
+Carl never left the farm"

-2 Have We Created a Talking Dog?
+Have we Created a Talking Dog?

-Large language models (LLMs) are artificial intelligence neural network models that can carry on a dialog like the one with the dog in this story (Li, 2022a).
+Large Language Models (LLMs) are AI neural networks models that can carry on a dialog like the one with the dog in this story (Li, 2022).
 The AI taught itself to "speak" English by "reading" text, an achievement even more impressive than learning a new language by watching TV shows.
-These LLMs have made huge leaps in size and capability over the past few years, and the latest results have stunned experts, some of whom have a hard time accepting that talking humans have been joined by talking neural networks.
-There is a wide range of views on whether LLMs are intelligent, and the origin of this disagreement is explored here.
+These LLMs have made huge leaps in size and capability over the last few years and the latest results have stunned experts, some of whom have a hard time accepting that talking humans have been joined by talking neural networks.
+There is a wide range of views on whether LLMs are intelligent and the origin of this disagreement will be explored below.

-Self-supervised LLMs are called "foundation models" because they are surprisingly versatile, able to perform many different language tasks, exhibiting new language skills with just a few examples.
-LLMs are already being used as personal muses by journalists to help them write news articles faster, by ad writers to help them sell more products, by authors to help them write novels, and by programmers to write computer programs.
-The output from LLMs typically is not final copy but a pretty good first draft, often with new insights, which speeds up and improves the final product.
+Self-supervised LLMs are called foundation models because they are surprisingly versatile, able to perform many different language tasks, exhibiting new language skills with just a few examples.
+LLM's are already being used as personal muses by journalists to help them write news articles faster, by ad writers to help them sell more products, by authors to help them write novels and by programmers to write computer programs.
+The output from LLMs typically is not final copy, but a pretty good first draft, often with new insights, which speeds up and improves the final product.
 There are concerns that AI will replace us, but LLMs are making us smarter and more productive.

 These impressive achievements raise the question of whether LLMs are intelligent and whether they understand what they are saying.
 It is difficult to even know how to test them, and no consensus exists for which criteria to genuinely evaluate their intelligence or understanding.
-Each of the interviews in the three appendixes reveals a different facet of LLMs that will serve as data for trying to make sense of their facility with language:
+Each of the interviews in the three Appendices reveals a different facet of LLMs that will serve as data for trying to make sense of their facility with language:

-In appendix A, Blaise Agüera y Arcas, a vice president and fellow at Google Research, interviewed LaMDA, a large language model with 137 billion weights created at Google Research (Thoppilan et al., 2022), and found that LaMDA could understand social concepts and could model theory of mind, held by some to be the "trick" behind consciousness.
+In Appendix 1, Blaise Agüera y Arcas, a Vice President and Fellow at Google Research, interviewed LaMDA, a Large Language Model with 137 billion weights created at Google Research (Thoppilan, 2022) and found that LaMDA could understand social concepts and could model theory of mind, held by some to be the "trick" behind consciousness.

-In appendix B, Douglas Hofstadter, a cognitive scientist and Pulitzer Prize winner for nonfiction who talked with GPT-3, a large language model with 175 billion weights that was created at OpenAI (Brown et al., 2020), concluded that GPT-3 was clueless and lacked common sense.
+In Appendix 2, Douglas Hofstadter, a cognitive scientist and Pulitzer Prize winner for nonfiction who talked with GPT-3, a Large Language Model with 175 billion weights that was created at OpenAI (Brown et al., 2020), and concluded that GPT-3 was clueless and lacked common sense.